Treewalking/treewalking-site/_posts/2021-05-10-how-and-what-to-measure.md

 ## Introduction

 We've working in many environments where the organisation has picked up a standard set of Agile metrics in a hope that this will inform them that they're making the correct level of progress.
-But what constitutes progress?
+But, what constitutes progress?

 There are a huge number of metrics that can be measured, and a lot of industry literature associated with these metrics.
 In most cases this has happened in a functional vacuum.
 In other words, we were only measuring to the boundary of our control, and not the end-to-end business outcomes.
 This meant we were measuring what we thought represented success, but it was only part of the picture and didn't tell us if we are working on the right things.

 This article looks at the indicators that represent successful outcomes for the wider business, why they are important and how you can start measuring these indicators.

-A lot of the information used in this post is covered in more detail in [The Manual - Measurement](/_pages/the-manual/measurement).
+A lot of the information used in this post is covered in more detail in [The Manual - Measurement](/the-manual/measurement).

 ## The Problem